jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 But the access literal above further simplified
 = Object In For Redirection, Value Get Private.

 Now I am confused again: you may set and get the object, but you only GET the value.
-Were’s I supposed to call something input, when it is set from the outside and read from the inside.
+Weren't I supposed to call something input, when it is set from the outside and read from the inside.

 The thing is: I am not reading what’s set on the outside: I am reading from what’s inside what’s set on the outside.